-Cost-push inflation occurs when we experience rising prices due to higher costs of production and higher costs of raw materials.
-Cost-push inflation is determined by supply-side factors (cost-push inflation is different to demand-pull inflation which occurs due to aggregate demand growing faster than aggregate supply)
+Definition: Cost-push inflation occurs when we experience rising prices due to higher costs of production and higher costs of raw materials.
+Cost-push inflation is determined by supply-side factors, such as higher wages and higher oil prices.

 Cost-push inflation can lead to lower economic growth and often causes a fall in living standards, though it often proves to be temporary.